yasir-khalid/nike-products-affordability-tracker/README.md

 ![Prefect deployment schedule](https://i.imgur.com/uMH1gOi.png)
 ## Environment Variables

-To run this project, you will need to add the following environment variables to your execution environment
+To run this project, you will need to add the following *environment variables* to your execution environment

 `NIKE_URL` which points to a product's page on Nike store

 `MY_BUDGET` i.e. your budget for that product

-`SLACK_WEBHOOK_PIKACHU_WORKFLOWS` i.e. slack webhook url which can be generated using [Slack Apps](https://api.slack.com/apps)
+`SLACK_WEBHOOK` i.e. slack webhook url which can be generated using [Slack Apps](https://api.slack.com/apps)

+All of the above env. variables can be either manually set in terminal, or stored in a **.env** file in root folder or repository

 ## Authors